researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 A rather advanced option to the privacy problem would be to let every user store and manage their own reputation profiles.
 The detailed transaction and rating history ideally would not be revealed to anybody (not even the reputation services), just the aggregated rating computed based on it.

 The rating services would be used to update and sign a transaction/rating history when a new transaction with a rating is available.
 The user would proof (zero knowledge proof) to the rating service that he has a valid signed transaction history and the service should blind sign (blind signature) the old history including the new transaction rating.
 The user could then use the newly signed rating history to compute his updated agreegated rating and publish it.
-A user who computes his aggregated rating would have to proof to other users that he used his signed and up-to-date transaction rating history for that purpose without revealing the details of this history to other users (zkSNARKS).
+A user who computes his aggregated rating would have to proof to other users that he used his signed and up-to-date transaction rating history and a certain rating aggregation algorithm for that purpose without revealing the details of this history to other users (zkSNARKS).

 Benefits:
 * privacy and trust of reputation profiles (towards other users and reputation services, basically invalidate all drawback arguments from the Simple Reputation Service Approach)